 Since 2009, We have worked with a survivor’s mission and a heartfelt consciousness.

-We received seed-funding from MA State Department of Developmental Services (MA DDS) for our inclusive Memory Café program.
+We received seed-funding from MA State Department of Developmental Services (MA DDS) for our inclusive Memory Café in the Garden® program.

 Our outdoor Memory Café, a first in the USA, was mentioned in the 2016 book by Jytte Fogh Lokvig PhD, “The Alzheimer’s and Dementia Memory Café: How to Start and Succeed with Your Own Café.”

 We expanded the monthly “Sunday Strolls” program to include a Memory Café for our neighbors living with memory changes, and their care partners.
 At this time, we were 1 of 10 Memory Cafés in Massachusetts.

 - 2015, May: On Mother’s Day (5/10), we welcome to our garden our first neighbor-family caring for an aging parent with dementia, for a Memory Café experience: hospitality, networking, and enjoyment of our gardens.